-Magnet backings For if you want to use your finished stones as magnets!
-Just attach magnet circle to the back.
-When making magnets, be sure to use stones that are not too big or too thick, or you will need a super strong magnet to keep your stone from sliding down the fridge!
+- Magnet backings: For if you want to use your finished stones as magnets!
+Just attach a magnet circle to the back.
+When making magnets, be sure to use stones that are not too big or too thick, or you will need a super-strong magnet to keep your stone from sliding down the fridge!

 Rocking Painting FAQs